oxcompsoc/learntocode/session4/Notes.md

 ```

 ### Exercise 12.
 Pick from eight
+This code represents offering a number of options to the user.
+These might represent menu items, insurance plans, or anything in between.

-Create a "pick from a list" block of code that only accepts an input
-that is a number from 1 to 8.
+Create a block of code that only accepts an input that is a number from 1 to 8.
 ```
-# Here the code is set to accept inputs from 1 to 5.
 Please choose an option: 9
 That is not an option.
 Please try again: wow
 That is not an option.
 Please try again: 2